 Intended learning outcomes

-Graduates of the Animal Health and Disease major should demonstrate
+Graduates of the Animal Health and Disease major should be able to:

-- an in-depth knowledge of biological science, as it applies to the structure, function, health and disease processes of domestic animals and birds, and of the diagnostic processes used to determine the health status of domestic animals and birds.
-This understanding will be cross-disciplinary, and include the disciplines of anatomy, physiology, pharmacology, and pathology;
+- Demonstrate an in-depth knowledge of biological science, as it applies to the structure, function, health and disease processes of animals and birds, and of the diagnostic processes used to determine the health status of animals and birds;

-- recognition of the role of animal health in assuring the health of human populations both in Australia and globally;
+- Explain the role of animal health in assuring the health of human populations both in Australia and globally;

-- capacity to work effectively in small group teams to develop solutions to animal health related case studies;
+- Demonstrate the capacity to work effectively in small group teams to develop solutions to animal health related case studies;

-- a range of technical skills appropriate to laboratory assessment of animal health.
+- Demonstrate a range of technical skills appropriate to laboratory assessment of animal health.